IPH-Technologies-Pvt-Ltd/VisionHandPose-iOS-swift/README.md

 ## Features

 1. Interactive Image Swiping:

-.
-Users can swipe images using live camera gestures, simulating a Tinder-like experience.
+   "Users can swipe images using live camera gestures, simulating a Tinder-like experience."
 .
 Express preferences with a thumbs-up for 'like' and a thumbs-down for 'dislike.'

 2. Live Camera Capture: